insidemordecai/homelab/media/README.md

 > [!CAUTION]
 > `.env` files are ignored but be careful.
-> Do NOT commit or push the changes you make to the `.env` file to avoid sharing your tokens.
+> Do NOT commit or push the changes you make to the `.env` files to avoid sharing your tokens.
 ### qBittorrent
 http://localhost:8080